Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Conclusion

 \section{Conclusion}

-We have demonstrated how a two-stage RL architecture can overcome a fundamental issue faced by VFAs: the inability to distinguish between predictors of reinforcement and inhibitors of reinforcement of the opposite valence.
-The prediction of reward value is replaced by the prediction of primary reinforcers, which themselves have a positive salience only.
-Such a rectified output representation allows an inhibitor (or predictor of omission) to have a negative influence when presented together with a predictor of reinforcement, but no influence when it is presented alone.
+We have demonstrated how a two-stage VFA architecture can overcome a fundamental issue faced by standard VFAs: the inability to distinguish between predictors of reinforcement and inhibitors of reinforcement of the opposite valence with little training data.
+The prediction of reward value is replaced by the prediction of rewards as a group and punishments as a group, which themselves have a positive salience only.
+Such a rectified output representation allows an inhibitor (or predictor of omission) to have a negative influence when presented together with an excitor of the same valence, but no influence when it is presented alone.
 This eliminates its confusion with predictors of reinforcement with the opposite valence.
+When used with the right function approximator, the two-stage VFA architecture ensures the reinforcement learning agent appropriately handles inhibitors without increasing prediction errors much in the general case (i.e., no inhibitors).
+This suggests that RL agents may stand to benefit from incorporating the two-stage VFA architecture even if this situation is unlikely, just in case they run into such a situation.